Human Rights Commission looks back on 2020 accomplishments

-FAIRMONT — When the Fairmont Human Rights Commission was institutes in 2019, its appointed members had to establish rules for governance that included what topics they would discuss in meetings.
+FAIRMONT — When the Fairmont Human Rights Commission was instituted in 2019, its appointed members had to establish rules for governance that included what topics they would discuss and issues they would tackle.

 Jim Nolan, chair of the Human Rights Commission education subcommittee, said at last commission Wednesday’s meeting that the commission has evolved to the point where its members can bring information to one another for constructive discussion.
 He used the Black Lives Matter movement in 2020 as an example of a topic the group has embraced.